 - The Code Geass fanfic In the End: when C.C and Lelouch go to Suzaku's funeral, with her pretending to be his mistress kept against her will.

-- Celebrían, the infamous Lord of the Rings Troll Fic, has Celebrían stripped naked and forced by the Orc king to wear a black silk garment that emphasized her assets.
+- Celebrían, the infamous Troll Fic for The Lord of the Rings, has Celebrían stripped naked and forced by the Orc king to wear a black silk garment that emphasized her assets.

 - The A Certain Magical Index fic A Certain Crazy Christmas Special: Bad Santa kidnaps several girls and magically forces them to wear Stripperific reindeer girl outfits, as he plans to force them to pull his sleigh.